Advice for the Father of the Bride

-Boutonnieres are are classic wedding attire, however, they don’t pin to shirts very well.
+Boutonnieres are classic wedding attire, however, they don’t pin to shirts very well.
 The fabric on the shirt is too flimsy to support them and you can end up ruining a perfectly good shirt trying to pin them onto the fabric.
 My suggestion, and it might be a little radical, don’t worry about the boutonniere… If dad is planning on wearing a jacket later in the evening, then get him one for that, but walking you down the isle with a boutonniere that is upside down seems a bit weird to me.
 And I can’t tell you how often this happens, so please don’t let it happen to you.

 This can almost not be mentioned as I can’t remember many weddings where the dad was burned before the wedding… but remind dad to wear sunscreen on his face up to the wedding just to make sure he is not a tomato head walking you down the isle.

 I hope this helps.
 As a wedding photographer, I love it when things are perfect for my couples.
-There are a lot of little details and I hope this article helps you open the discussion about how your father should dress to walk you down the isle across the white beach.
-Being a new father myself, I can’t wait until the day that Isabella wants me to walk her down the isle.
-And it is true, I do have a new appreciation for the father-daughter dance that I did not have before she was born.
-My only goal now is getting her to 30 before she has a boyfriend and then at 35 she can get married and have kids… either that or she joins a nunnery :) …
+There are a lot of little details and I hope this article helps you open the discussion about how your father should dress to walk you down the isle across the beautiful white sand we have here.
+Being a father myself, I can’t wait until the day that Isabella or Clara wants me to walk her down the aisle.
+And it is true, I do have a new appreciation for the father-daughter dance that I did not have before they were born.

-I wish you all the best and I hope this makes you and your dad more comfortable on you day so that you get amazing wedding photographs.
+I hope this makes you and your dad more comfortable on your wedding day so that you get amazing photographs.